Irregular Periods: Is it Perimenopause and How to Manage it?

 Irregular periods are one of the most commonly reported symptoms that women experience during perimenopause.
 So, if you are a woman in your early 40s or above and have no other concerning symptoms, irregular periods are par for the course.

-However, if you notice any of the following symptoms, visit your doctor.
+However, if you notice any of the following symptoms then maybe treatment is needed so visit your doctor.

 · Very heavy bleeding, which leaks through a pad or tampon in less than one hour

-· Bleeding that last for more than 7 days
+· Bleeding that lasts for more than 7 days

 · Periods that occur every 3 weeks or less